annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/touchevents.md

 ![](images/touch_events_utilities.png)

-## How to Create Custom Patterns with the Touch Events UI Pattern
+## How to create custom patterns using the Touch Events UI Pattern

 You can call the **event.preventDefault()** to prevent the default action associated with each event from occurring.
 The touchstart and touchend events don't need this action, but touchmove requires it to stop screen scrolling when the user is moving the finger inside the element.